 Are radar detectors allowed in Arizona?
 Yes, Arizona is one of the states that don’t ban the use of radar detectors.
 But while they’re allowed for passenger vehicles, they’re illegal in commercial ones like big trucks.
 Radar and laser jammers, on the other hand, are completely banned in the state of Arizona.

 Radar detectors are not illegal in Colorado.
 They are perfectly legal and allowed to use.
 However, laser jammers are outlawed and unauthorized according to the federal and Colorado state law.

 Radar Detector Laws in Michigan (MI)

-Private vehicles are allowed to have and use radar detectors in Michigan as they are legal there.
-However, just like any other state, radar detectors are illegal in commerial vehicles.
-Laser and Radar jammers are banned by federal rule and therefore not permitted.
+However, just like any other state, Michigan prohibits the use of radar detectors in commercial vehicles.
+Laser and Radar jammers are banned by federal law as well, and therefore not permitted in Michigan.